nalexiou/ruby_workbench/wiki_scraper/README.md

 REQUIREMENTS

-Please note that this program requires the nokogiri gem.
+Please note that this program requires the nokogiri gem (version 1.6.6.2).
 To install it, run this command:

-        gem install nokogiri
+        gem install nokogiri -v 1.6.6.2

 Also, code was written using Ruby 2.1.3